Physical Education Reform in Public Schools

 According to the American Heart Association, “Experts agree that increasing physical activity can help combat childhood obesity, yet many schools are cutting back on PE programs because of lack of resources and competing academic standards.”

-Ultimately, public school health programs are not only costly, but are also often pushed aside in order to better accommodate the demands of the more rigorous academic core classes, such as math, language studies, English, science, and so forth.
+Ultimately, public school health programs are not only costly but are also often pushed aside to accommodate better the demands of the more rigorous academic core classes, such as math, language studies, English, science, and so forth.
 While many schools are certainly aware of the pros and benefits of strong health and fitness programs, issues of budget, access to resources, and funding often restrict public schools’ progress.

 This video looks back at physical education in the 60s.